CucomberHacker31/-Zaid-Totally-/README.md

 # Restarting...
 So my name is Cucomber_Hacker31[^1].

-I don't live in the world bu in my computer and in my console and games[^2].
+I don't live in the world but in my computer and in my console and games[^2].

 You can also use words, to fit your writing style more closely[^note].